 5 cosmetics and perfume trends post COVID

-It’s not all doom and gloom for the cosmetics, perfume and toiletries industries, but our habits and purchasing patterns are bound to change.
+Not everything is bad for the cosmetics, perfume and toiletries industries, but our purchasing patterns are bound to change.
 Here are some cosmetics and perfume trends which are likely to emerge in the coming months.
-1. SOAP.
-Hand washing is now more important than ever.
-Bar and liquid soap sales should continue to grow, especially antiseptic soap variants.
-Sales of natural high quality soaps with natural ingredients should continue to grow.
-2. SANITISER.
-Pre COVID hand sanitizer was produced and sold in small quantities, it was not a big volume sales item.
-Post COVID sales of sanitizer are likely to remain strong.
-3. MOISTURISER.
-All this hand washing and hand sanitizing will wreak havoc with our hands!
-We will need lots of hand cream to compensate.
-4. PERFUME.
-Very little partying and sexy flirting close to others is going to be happening soon after we are allowed to roam free.
+1. Soap trends Hand washing is more important than ever.
+Bar and liquid soap sales will grow, especially antiseptic soap variants.
+Sales of natural high quality soaps with natural ingredients will continue growing, as will perfume trends of natural fragrances.
+2. Sanitiser trends SANITISER.
+Pre COVID hand sanitizer was not as popular, in fact it was not a big volume sales item.
+Post COVID sales of fragrances for sanitizer are likely to remain high.
+3. Moisturiser perfume trends 3.
+MOISTURISER.
+All this hand washing and hand sanitizing will wreak havoc on our hands!
+We need lots of hand cream to compensate, therefore perfume trends will be for natural and ‘clean’ moisturising fragrances.
+4. Eau de parfum perfume trends Very little partying and sexy flirting is going to be happening soon after we are allowed to roam free.
 Social distancing will continue to rule our lives.
-So intense seductive or spicy perfumes to attract the opposite sex may not perform as well as light, fresh fragrances which can be enjoyed by the wearer, but don’t have the same sillage levels.
-5. PERFUME.
-After spending so much more time at home cooking, baking and relaxing, we anticipate that fragrances with gourmand notes will start to perform well.
-Those who have been lucky enough to be able to spend time outdoors during lockdown in nature will also seek perfumes inspired by the natural world.
+Perfume trends will be for light, fresh fragrances.
+Intense, seductive or spicy perfumes will come back in vogue later when we are allowed to party.
+After spending more time at home cooking, baking and relaxing, trends of gourmand notes are likely to remain.
+Those who spent time in nature during lockdown will also seek perfumes inspired by the natural world.
+Fragrances which create a cosy, warm environment are important due to increased sales of scented candles and aromatherapy products. .
+If you found this interesting, why not read more about how the pandemic has affected people’s use of fragrance.
 Interested in how COVID has affected the beauty and health industry?
 Want to see more cosmetics and perfume trends?
-See our last article https://olivedrab-whale-682220.hostingersite.com/hand-sanitizer-stories/ to find out more. […]
+See our last article about hand sanitisers during covid to find out more. […]

 Hand Sanitizer market trends